Induction Training Ultimate Guide: How to Create Inductions

 Document management, remote off-site inductions, job role creation and site specification can enable employers to centrally manage all sites, employees and material.

-Consistency: Ensure that the correct induction material is issued and avoid any differences between sites, for example.
+Ensure that the correct induction material is issued and avoid any differences between sites, for example. - Time and Cost-efficient

-Time and Cost-efficient: Automating the process only requires significant involvement during setup, after which the need for in-person inductions is limited and cost reduced.
+Automating the process only requires significant involvement during setup, after which the need for in-person inductions is limited and cost reduced. - Tracking and Reporting

-Tracking and Reporting: View completion rates, spot any commonly failed modules, identify areas of additional training, notify line managers of important information.
+View completion rates, spot any commonly failed modules, identify areas of additional training, notify line managers of important information. - Accessible

-Accessible: Software allows pace and convenience, reducing stress and increasing likelihood of retention.
+Software allows pace and convenience, reducing stress and increasing likelihood of retention. - Retention

-Retention: Software platforms are more engaging and have options for delivering content.
+Software platforms are more engaging and have options for delivering content. - Compliance

-Compliance: Records can be pulled in a moment’s notice, allowing you to cross-reference any disputes in training.
+Records can be pulled in a moment’s notice, allowing you to cross-reference any disputes in training. - Customisation

-Customisation: Software can be customised to the requirements of the company, taking the headache away from developing the bones of your induction program.
+Software can be customised to the requirements of the company, taking the headache away from developing the bones of your induction program. - Scalability

 Unlocking Potential with Inductions

-Induction training isn’t just important, its essential for setting you and your new employee up for success.
-But here’s the thing: its not just about ticking boxes and getting it done, it’s about investing in your people and giving them to the tools to thrive.
+Induction training isn’t just important, its essential.
+But here’s the thing: its not just about ticking boxes, it’s about investing in your people and giving them to the tools to succeed.

 The best part: the benefits of an effective induction program are massive!
 Employee engagement, increased productivity, and improved retention.